EdwardDaisey/99-Papers/README.md

 # Decision Science
 * W. B. Powell and I. O. Ryzhov.
 2012.
 Optimal Learning.
 * M. O. Jackson and Y. Zenou.
 2015.
 Games on Networks.

+# History of Mathematics
+* Osler.
+A Modern Look at a Neglected Summation Formula by Euler.
+2009.